Culture of Croatia: Architecture

+Design

+A group of painters and architects that set the foundations of Croatian modern design was called Exat 51 (Experimental atelier).
+It existed in Croatian capital Zagreb between 1950 and 1956 and it consisted of architects: Bernardo Bernardi, Zdravko Bregovac, Zvonimir Radić, Božidar Rašica, Vjenceslav Richter, Vladimir Zarahović as well as painters: Vlado Kristl, Ivan Picelj and Aleksandar Srnec.
+Exat 51 advocated: abstract art, contemporary visual communications and synthesis of all forms of artistic creativity.
+It's work influenced Croatian culture, art and even social relations.
+Out of forementioned Exat 51 members; Bernardo Bernardi is considered one of the greatest Croatian designers and an award awarded by Association of Croatian architects for design and decoration of the interior bears his name.

+By 1970's and 1980's as country became industrialised, its industry increasingly relied on its house design departments.
+However, as Croatia became ravaged by Croatian War of Independence and badly done privatization in the 1990's, Croatian design stagnated until the turn of the century.
+That's when new generation of designers designed new products which found their way on the international markets.

 Music and Performing arts

 Music

 Music in Croatia has two major influences: Central European, present in the central and northern parts of the country including Slavonia, and Mediterranean, particularly present in the coastal regions of Dalmatia and Istria.

 In Croatia, both pop and rock are popular, and often incorporates Dalmatian or Slavonian folk elements.
 Since the mid-20th century, schlagers and chanson-inspired music have formed the backbone of the Croatian popular music.
+During 1990's marked by Croatian War of Independence; Cro dance, or Cro trash music dominated in Croatian nightclubs.
 In recent times, the most popular music genre (especially among young Croatians) became Turbo folk.
+According to the 2018 sociological research conducted on high school students in six Croatian cities, the most common consumers of Turbo folk are students with right wing leaning and conservative values.
+It is more popular among females as well as among those enrolled in lower level educational programs.

+Traditional humorous folk song of eastern Croatian region of Slavonia is called bećarac.
+It was recorded for the first time in 18th century by Croatian Enlightment author Matija Antun Relković.
+Since 2011, it is listed on UNESCO Intangible Cultural Heritage List.

 Porin is Croatian music award, named after Vatroslav Lisinski's opera of the same name and inspired by an American Grammy award.
 It has been awarded each year since 1994.
-Croatian national television usually also organizes national song contest - Dora, whose winnter represents Croatia on Eurovision.
-The contest was named after Croatian composer Dora Pejačević.
+Croatian national television usually also organizes national song contest – Dora, whose winner represents Croatia on Eurovision.
+This contest was named after Croatian first, distinguished female composer Dora Pejačević.